-Love can be a euphoric feeling.
-It can also trigger immense devastation when the other person does not return the sentiment.
-Many people have felt the pain of a broken heart and the intensity of infatuation.
+Love can be a euphoric feeling, but many people have felt the pain of a broken heart and the intensity of infatuation.
 Obsessive love takes these emotions further, causing a person to fixate on their loved one as though they are an object or possession.

 Health professionals do not widely recognize obsessive love, or “obsessive love disorder,” as a mental health condition.

 Indeed, it is not currently listed in the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5).
 However, obsessive love can be a sign of other mental health challenges and conditions.